 - Gym, entertainment, health care, etc. - NOK 2.500

-These estimated costs will vary according to the type of accommodation, books/supplies needed etc. It is recommended to make a budget during the exchange/studies, which shows one's personal consumption.
+These estimated costs will vary according to the type of accommodation, books/supplies needed etc. It is recommended to make a budget during the exchange/studies, which shows personal consumption.

 Scholarships and grants